 If you’ve been accused or arrested for passing a bad check in Missouri, the consequences can be quite serious if not taken care of properly.
-If for any reason you are being charged with passing a bad check, your first phone call should be to an experienced criminal defense attorney.
-Not only will they carefully examine each component of your case in order to safeguard you against jail time and increased fines, they will also be able to coach you through the entire court process.
-Most importantly, in the event of your arrest you should not speak to anyone about your charge until you have discussed your situation with a criminal attorney in Missouri.
-Any admission of guilt could backfire and you will have lost your case before it has even begun.
+If, for any reason, you are being charged with passing a bad check, your first phone call should be to an experienced criminal defense attorney.
+Not only will they carefully examine each component of your case in order to safeguard you against jail time and increased fines, but they will also be able to coach you through the entire court process.
+Most importantly, in the event of your arrest, you should not speak to anyone about your charge until you have discussed your situation with a criminal attorney in Missouri.
+Any admission of guilt could backfire, and you will have lost your case before it has even begun.

 Potential Penalties For Passing a Bad Check

 Being convicted of passing a bad check in Missouri means that you may face charges varying in degrees from a Class A misdemeanor to a Class C felony.

 Class A Misdemeanor for Passing a Bad Check

 If an individual has been arrested and charged with a Class A misdemeanor for passing a check, they have been found to: